 A city surrounded by hills and mountains, I was drawn to Medellín because of its green and vibrant reputation, about an hour’s flight from Colombia’s capital of Bogotá.
-When I arrived for the first time a year ago, I was set on exploring hiking trails in and around what they call The City of Eternal Spring.
-Within city limits, Cerro de las Tres Cruces is a popular hike in Medellín for locals and visitors alike.
+When I arrived for the first time a year ago, I was set on exploring hiking trails in and around what’s called The City of Eternal Spring.
+Cerro de las Tres Cruces (Hill of the Three Crosses) is a popular hike in Medellín for locals and visitors alike.
 Don’t miss one of the best views of Medellín’s impressive cityscape!

-Last year, I spent a couple of months living and working remotely in Medellín, Colombia, one of the top destinations for digital nomads worldwide.
-I enjoyed my time in Colombia and decided to return this year to avoid the dark and cold Canadian winter (though I’ll confess, I do miss it sometimes).
-While hiking Cerro de las Tres Cruces last week with a group of friends, I was reminded of how impressive this short (and steep!) trail really is.
+In 2023, I spent a couple of months living and working remotely in Medellín, Colombia, one of the top destinations for digital nomads worldwide.
+I enjoyed my time in Colombia and decided to return in 2024 to avoid the dark and cold Canadian winter (though I’ll confess, I missed it a little).
+While hiking Cerro de las Tres Cruces with a group of traveller friends, I was reminded of how impressive this short (and steep!) trail really is.
 For some of the best hiking in Medellín, add the Hill of the Three Crosses to your itinerary!

 This post includes affiliate links.
 If you purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.
 Thanks for your support!